 The Aspen Acres fire sparked Monday morning in southern Colorado and grew rapidly.
 It nearly doubled in size on Wednesday alone, prompting a wave of new evacuations as it jumped from an estimated 28,363 acres to 47,953 acres with no containment.

-As of Wednesday evening, the had destroyed more than 180 structures and injured a firefighter, according to the Pueblo County Sheriff’s Office.
+Fire officials believe the has destroyed more than 200 structures, Gov. Jared Polis said at a news conference Thursday afternoon.
 At least 125 structures have been destroyed in Pueblo County, and another 55 — primarily homes — were lost in Custer County.

 Pueblo County Sheriff David Lucero said the number of burned buildings was likely higher, but the fire has blocked first responders from accessing the area for a more accurate count.